Leaders Logo

 Integrated Architecture in the .NET Ecosystem

 To make this architecture more concrete, the following example illustrates a simplified orchestration in C# where a .NET application retrieves document context, builds a grounded prompt, and delegates the final synthesis to a language model.
-The goal of the example is not to exhaust the implementation, but to highlight how the separation between retrieval, context composition, and inference can be modeled cohesively on the platform.
+The purpose of the example is not to exhaust the implementation, but to highlight how the separation between retrieval, context composition, and inference can be modeled cohesively on the platform.

 public sealed class CognitiveOrchestrator